-The engine of the MSE framework is the closed-loop simulation with the operating model (OM) and management procedure (Figure 2).
+The engine of the MSE process is the closed-loop simulation consisting of an operating model (OM) and a management procedure (MP, Figure 2).

-Figure 2: An illustration of the closed-loop simulation within the MSE framework consisting of an operating model and a management procedure.
+Figure 2: An illustration of the closed-loop simulation framework within the MSE process consisting of an operating model (OM) and a management procedure (MP).